A variational approach to a cumulative distribution function estimation problem under stochastic ambiguity: Introduction

 Our method is based on posing the problem as a mathematical program on a functional space, representing the cdf functions, and proposing a metric in order to measure distances between the functions.
 Thus, this estimation problem corresponds to an infinite-dimensional optimization problem, and we develop a convergent approximation scheme, based on solving simpler problems sequentially.

-In order to describe our problem, let us consider the Euclidean space $\left(\reals^{m},\|\cdot\|_{\infty}\right)$ and let $S\subset\reals^{m}$ be a closed subset containing 0 (for simplicity).
+In order to describe our problem, let us consider the Euclidean space $\left(\reals^{m},\|\cdot\|_{\infty}\right)$ and let $S\subset\reals^{m}$ be a closed subset containing 0 (for convenience); in Section~\ref{sec:thms} we will also assume that $S$ is compact.
+This choice of norm simplifies computations involving hypo-distance, a concept we will introduce shortly for comparing functions.
 It is possible to pose the problem in all its generality in a metric functional space containing the set of cdfs defined over $S$, denoted by $(\rsF, \dl)$.
-We are interested in studying the following constrained estimation problem under stochastic ambiguity: given two cdfs $F_0$ and $G_0$ (in $\rsF$), we aim to find a function that minimizes the (regularized) distance to $F_0$, must lie in an ambiguity set described by a ball centered at $G_0$, and may also satisfy other requirements.
+We are interested in studying the following constrained estimation problem under stochastic ambiguity: given two cdfs $F_0$ and $G_0$ (in $\rsF$), we aim to find a function that minimizes the distance to $F_0$, must lie in an ambiguity set described by a ball centered at $G_0$, and may also satisfy other requirements.

 Formally, this leads to the {\em constrained estimation problem under stochastic ambiguity}: